Cosmic Near-infrared Background Tomography with SPHEREx Using Galaxy Cross-correlations: Results

 The top row of Fig.~\ref{F:clus_spec} shows our model for $b_I(z)d(\nu I_\nu)/dz(z,\nu)$ as a function of the 96 SPHEREx spectral bins and at the five fiducial $z\leqslant 3$ redshifts and masking thresholds.
 This quantity can be derived from the amplitude of the cross power spectra on large scales.
 We consider both spectroscopic and photometric galaxy surveys, where we use different redshift bin widths ($\Delta z^g/(1+z^g)=$ 0.03 and 0.1 for spectroscopic and photometric, respectively) to account for the respective redshift accuracies.
 For cross-correlation with photometric galaxies, the SPHEREx spectral line features are smoothed out due to the wide redshift bins.

-The middle and bottom rows of Fig.~\ref{F:clus_spec} show the SNR forecasts on $b_I(z)d(\nu I_\nu)/dz(z,\nu)$, i.e., ${\rm SNR}_{\rm clus}$ in Eq.~\ref{E:SNR_clus}, per SPHEREx spectral channel by cross-correlating SPHEREx maps with different spectroscopic (middle) and photometric (bottom) galaxy catalogs.
+The middle and bottom rows of Fig.~\ref{F:clus_spec} show the SNR forecasts for $b_I(z)d(\nu I_\nu)/dz(z,\nu)$, i.e., ${\rm SNR}_{\rm clus}$ in Eq.~\ref{E:SNR_clus}, per SPHEREx spectral channel by cross-correlating SPHEREx maps with different spectroscopic (middle) and photometric (bottom) galaxy catalogs.
 For surveys that have multiple tracer catalogs, we plot the ones that give the highest SNR values.
-With spectroscopic galaxies, we expect to achieve a ${\rm SNR}_{\rm clus}> 5$ out to $z\sim2$.
-However, at $z=3$, due to the low number density of tracers, ${\rm SNR}_{\rm clus}\sim 1$ to 3.
-Photometric galaxies, on the other hand, have a much higher source density, and can reach a ${\rm SNR}_{\rm clus}$ of $\sim 10 (5)$ with Rubin observatory LSST (Roman Space Telescope HLS) at $z=3$.
-Dashed lines indicate results from SPHEREx deep fields, which have lower instrument noise but smaller sky coverage.
-According to our model, the SNR in the deep fields are much lower than the all-sky cases, due to their small $f_{\rm sky}$ that results in a large sample variance noise contribution.
+With spectroscopic galaxies, we expect to achieve an ${\rm SNR}_{\rm clus}> 5$ out to $z\sim2$.
+However, at $z=3$, due to the low number density of tracers, ${\rm SNR}_{\rm clus}\sim 1$--$3$.
+Photometric galaxies, by contrast, have a much higher source density and can reach an ${\rm SNR}_{\rm clus}$ of $\sim$ $10(5)$ with Rubin Observatory LSST (Roman Space Telescope HLS) at $z=3$.
+Dashed lines indicate results from SPHEREx deep fields, which have a lower instrument noise but a smaller sky coverage.
+According to our model, the SNR in the deep fields are much lower than for the all-sky cases, due to their small $f_{\rm sky}$ that results in a large sample variance noise contribution.
 Note that with our chosen redshift binning there are $\sim 37$ measurements at $z<2$ and $\sim9$ measurements at $2<z<3$.

 Fig.~\ref{F:clus_phot} shows the same forecast as Fig.~\ref{F:clus_spec} at high redshifts ($4<z<10$) with photometric surveys.
 Note with our chosen redshift binning there are $\sim 6$ measurements available between $3<z<6$.
 For $z>6$ where the universe has not yet fully ionized, we cut off the spectrum below the Lyman-$\alpha$ wavelength (121.6 nm rest frame) since those high-energy photons will be absorbed by the neutral gas in the intergalactic medium.